 - Cameras- adding cameras looks good; however, most people figure that they don’t stay.
 If you intend to leave your security system, put it in the listing.
 When a security system is leased, sometimes, you need to pass on the lease.
 If someone has high qualifying ratios, the lease will count against them.

 If your home is not for sale yet, consider doing these things when something breaks or if you would use these features.

 Need More Help?
 Contact me today, e-mail me at Kurt@HomesForSale.Vegas, or filling out the form in the footer.

 I’m excited to help you make a great sale.

 Voice-Controlled Smart Appliances

 Alexa, Google Home, and Siri are ushering in a new and advanced era of smart-home technology.
 There are so many possibilities for your home these days.
-Smart plugs, for example, start around $10 these days and dots for children are full-service entertainment and learning devices.
+For example, smart electrical plugs start around $10 these days, and Amazon dots for children are full-service entertainment and learning devices.

 Smart plugs enable you to say: “Alexa, turn on the lights.”
 Add smart light bulbs that can be controlled via voice assistants, as well as other appliances such as the plugs in the kitchen, door locks, and security cameras.
 Suddenly, smart homes have become more attainable and cost-effective.
 In many cases, the technology will pay for itself.

 - U.S. millennials total 66 million individuals and 24 million independent households